 There are many ways to enjoy access at the Top of the Gorge Festival this year, access to different areas is determined by different colour wrist bands based on the below.
 Camping and Day Tickets, booked through the Festival website here, have Early Bird, Full and On the Gate prices.
 The sooner you register, the better the deal :-)

-Camping Ticket: Come for the whole weekend (staying over on Friday night and/or Saturday night in a tent, campervan or caravan) and enjoy everything the Top of the Gorge Festival has to offer, including all entertainment (guest speakers and live music) and on-site activities, such as guided food foraging, themed walks, yoga, star-gazing, climbing, caving, slacklining and even archery and axe throwing.
+Camping Ticket: Come for the whole weekend (staying over on Friday night and/or Saturday night in a tent, or campervan.
+The site is not suitable for caravans) and enjoy everything the Top of the Gorge Festival has to offer, including all entertainment (guest speakers and live music) and on-site activities, such as guided food foraging, themed walks, yoga, star-gazing, climbing, caving, slacklining and even archery and axe throwing.
 The event is fully family friendly, with adventures suitable for a range of age groups.
 You can book your camping via the festival website.
 Please note the width into the camping area is 2.5m and there are no electricity hook up points.
 There are also no toilet emptying facilities, though the festival does provide toilets and showers.
+Runners are eligible for a 25% discount on festival camping/campervan stays with a discount code that is emailed to you once have registered.
+The discount code does not apply to glamping, day ticket or festival tickets.

 Runner Ticket: Sign up to any running race over the weekend, and enjoy a free day ticket as part of your race entry (worth £20!)
 Your race number, handed out on the day of the event, will act as your festival ticket.
 You can enjoy all parts of the festival; caterers, music, free inspirational talks and free activities.
-If you wish to visit the festival on a day when you are not competing, then you will be asked to purchase a spectator ticket for that day.
+If you wish to visit the festival on a day when you are not competing, then you will be asked to purchase a day ticket for that day.